EarthEngineering/earthbox/README.md

 ## Configuration

-To use EARTHBox, your dApp has to have a file `EARTHBox.js` in the source root.
-This special files, tells EARTHBox how to connect to nodes and event server, and passes some special parameters, like the default private key.
-This is an example of `EARTHBox.js`:
+To use EarthBox, your dApp has to have a file `EarthBox.js` in the source root.
+This special files, tells EarthBox how to connect to nodes and event server, and passes some special parameters, like the default private key.
+This is an example of `EarthBox.js`:

 ```
 module.exports = {
   networks: {
     development: {
-// For trontools/quickstart docker image
+// For earthtools/quickstart docker image
       privateKey: 'da146374a75310b9666e834ee4ad0866d6f4035967bfc76217c5a495fff9f0d0',
       userFeePercentage: 30, // or consume_user_resource_percent
       feeLimit: 100000000, // or fee_limit